rthrblck/guidelines/README.md

 ### SVG
 - [ ] Calculate x value for diagonal lines using trigonometry instead of a placeholder
 - [ ] Shade interlinear space, perhaps a grey?
 Or perhaps just blank out all slope lines from the iS areas
-- [ ] Remove all slope lines from bottom margin
+- [ ] Eliminate extra diagonal lines that show at the bottom of the stack when there isn't enough room to render a new set of horizontal guidelines.
+Maybe just set the bottom margin to the position of the last horizontal line that's rendered?
 - [ ] Highlight what lines are changing on screen when a field is selected?
 - [ ] Design
   - [ ] A share button?
 It could use the settings to create a URL that recreates the settings